nickbrandt/GitLab/doc/development/api_graphql_styleguide.md

 end
 ```

-Then when we use it, any field that uses `BaseResolver` will have the correct
+Then when we use it, any field that uses `BranchResolver` will have the correct
 value for `calls_gitaly:`.

 ### Exposing permissions for a type